Ayon-SSP/Learning_java/tuts_java/Core-advanced.md

 	1. Single Inheritance: A -> B
 	2. Multilevel Inheritance: A -> B -> C
 	3. Hierarchical Inheritance: A -> B, A -> C, A -> D
-	4. Multiple Inheritance: A-> Child, B-> Child, C-> Child
+	4. Multiple Inheritance: A -> Child, B-> Child, C-> Child
       	- Java does not support multiple inheritance
         	- A.num | B.num | C.num || now Child.num will be ambiguous, so we use interface
 	5. Hybrid Inheritance: A -> B, A -> C, B -> D, C -> D